MihhailLastovski/chrome-extension/README.md

 3. Upload it in Google Chrome Extension Manager by click "Load unpacked" (need to turn on developer mode)

 ## Versions

+v 1.4.3

+-   Extension searchs and highlights elements with expected values in attributes
+-   Highlighting allows to show the expected line and highlighted item in a screenshot
+-   Extension icon has a different counter indication for elements with strings in their attributes
+-   The extension's user interface allows you to list items and attribues that should be in the search area

 v 1.3.1

 -   String ID, Core String and Status are taken from google sheet using AppScript
 -   Note adds to steps column in google sheet